-NIC/TOE Event Log
+RoCE Event Log

-Windows Device Manager generates error log codes if any errors occur during the installation of the NIC driver.
-Each log contains a Message Id, Severity and Symbolic Link.
-The Message Id is unique and tracks the error message (if not displayed).
-Table A-12 shows the list of error codes, the severity of the error, the message displayed, the meaning of the error and recommended resolutions.
-When reporting a problem with the adapter to Emulex, check the event log and report any of these entries that may be present.
+The Windows Device Manager generates error log codes if any errors occur during the installation of the NIC/RoCE driver.
+Each log contains a Message Id, Severity, and Symbolic Link.
+The Message Id is unique and tracks the error message if it is not displayed.

+Table A-12 shows the list of error codes, the severity of the error, the message displayed, the meaning of the error, and recommended resolutions.
+When reporting an issue with the adapter to Emulex, check the event log and report any of these entries that may be present.